ZephArvanitis/zola-site/content/posts/2022-09-07-hydrant-capacity.md

 safe for the water system.
 Hooray!

 ### Wrapping up
-At least for me, this was fairly helpful in understanding where these ruels come from – it's all about pressure and flow rates, and Bernoulli's equation continues to help out with converting between the two.
+At least for me, this was fairly helpful in understanding where these rules come from – it's all about pressure and flow rates, and Bernoulli's equation continues to help out with converting between the two.
 Plus it's nice to confirm that the standard wisdom really does work with the